melomcr/dynetan/INSTALL.md

 Requirements
 ------------

-The core package requires Python 3.9 or greater and the following python packages:
+The core package **requires** Python 3.9 or greater and the following python dependencies:

 - MDAnalysis
 - SciPy